 Getting to Los Angeles by Air

-Los Angeles International Airport (LAX) is by far the most commonly-used of the LA area airports, but not the only one.
+Los Angeles International Airport (LAX) is by far the most commonly used of the LA-area airports, but it's not the only one.
 In fact, there are five commercial airports in the Los Angeles area.

-Consider one of these other LA area airports, especially if you're flying into LA from within California or adjoining states - or are going to place that the area other airports closer to.
-The map above shows where they are - along with a few of the most popular tourist spots.
+Consider one of these other LA-area airports, especially if you're flying into LA from within California or adjoining states or are going to an area nearer another airport.
+The map above shows where they are, along with a few of the most popular tourist spots.

 Long Beach (LGB): South of LAX, LGB is convenient for visiting the city of Long Beach and the South Bay, or if you're catching a ferry to Catalina Island.
 Long Beach Airport is served by budget carrier Jet Blue, among others.

-Hollywood-Burbank (BUR): Burbank Airport is small and much easier to travel in and out of than LAX.
-It's convenient to Hollywood and downtown, and it's the best of the LA area airports for accessing public transportation, including express bus service and Metro trains.
+Hollywood-Burbank (BUR): Burbank Airport is small and much easier to travel in to and out of than LAX.
+It's convenient to Hollywood and downtown, and it's the best of the LA-area airports for accessing public transportation, including express bus service and Metro trains.

-Orange County (SNA): The most convenient LA area airport for visiting Disneyland (only 15 minutes away), Orange County Airport is a full-featured airport with modern terminals and jetways, but much less hectic than LAX.
-It's also called John Wayne Airport, and in case you're wondering why SNA is the airport code for Orange County, it comes from the nearby town of Santa Ana.
+Orange County (SNA): The most convenient LA-area airport for visiting Disneyland (only 15 minutes away), Orange County Airport is a full-featured airport with modern terminals and jetways, but it's much less hectic than LAX.
+It's also called John Wayne Airport, and, in case you're wondering why SNA is the airport code for Orange County, it comes from the nearby town of Santa Ana.

 Any of the big-name travel sites are worth a try to look for cheap flights to Los Angeles, but we have some better ideas: